Stage 1 breast cancer means that the cancer is small and only in the breast tissue or it might be found in lymph nodes close to the breast.

 The usual treatment is surgery to remove the cancer.
 There are different types of surgery.

 You might have just the cancerous area removed with a border of normal breast tissue.
-This is called a wide local excision or lumpectomy.
-After this you usually have several weeks of radiotherapy to the rest of the breast.
+This is called breast conserving surgery or a wide local excision.
+After this you usually have 3 weeks of radiotherapy to the rest of the breast.
+In some hospitals, you may have this over a shorter time.

 Some cancer cells have hormone receptors for the female hormones oestrogen or progesterone.
 You usually have hormone therapy for at least 5 years if your cancer cells have hormone receptors.

-You might have chemotherapy if your cancer is larger than 1cm, or the cells look very abnormal (a high grade tumour).
+You might have chemotherapy if there are features of the cancer that show you may benefit from having it.
+This can include cancers that are larger than 1cm, or if the cells look very abnormal (a high grade tumour).

-You might have a targeted cancer drug called trastuzumab (Herceptin) as well as chemotherapy if your cancer cells have receptors for a protein called Her2 (known as Her2 positive cancer).
-You usually have this for a year.
+Your cancer cells are tested to see if they have receptors for a protein called HER2 (known as HER2 positive cancer).
+You have a targeted cancer drug called trastuzumab (Herceptin) as well as chemotherapy if you have HER2 positive cancer.
+You usually have this treatment for a year.